MicrosoftDocs/dynamics365smb-docs/financials/about-locale-language.md

 ---
 title: Multilanguage and Localization | Microsoft Docs
-description: Learn how language and locale influence your experience in Finance and Operations, Business edition.
+description: Learn how language and locale influence your experience in Business Central.
 author: edupont04

 ms.service: dynamics365-financials